- Research Project

 - Head of project Matthias Burri

 - Keywords Energy Strategy 2050, decentralised supply, photovoltaics, long-term behaviour of PV systems

 PV systems have a long lifespan and require practically no maintenance except for operational monitoring, which is usually automated.
 The cabling in the module field is often used for decades without requiring any intervention.
 However, its performance also depends on the quality of the connectors installed and the correct handling during installation.
-The Original MC4 – made by the market leader Stäubli Electrical Connectors AG, previously called Multi Contact – is the most widely installed connector in Switzerland and has set the standard worldwide.
+The Original MC4 connector – made by the world market leader Stäubli Electrical Connectors AG, previously called Multi Contact – is the most widely installed connector and has set the standard worldwide.